-In Memory of my Father
+In Memory of my Mother

 A husband and his wife were walking barefoot on the dirt road in the direction of An Lỗ village.
 They wore old black áo dài (long dresses) that were soon wet from the extreme heat of summer in Huế's regional area.
 They each carried 10-kilo bags of rice on their shoulders.
 The husband's thin body bent under the weight of his two bags.
 His wife, shoulders also bent, had blackened her face with charcoal in an effort to escape the notice of any soldiers they might encounter.

 From time to time, they slowed down to wait for their five year-old son who struggled manfully to keep up with them, a small two-kilo bag of rice across his narrow back.
 Nguyên also wore an áo dài, but his only reached to his knees.
 His face reddened by heat and wet with sweat, he was exhausted but kept running nonetheless, keeping up with his parents' longer strides so that they could arrive at La Chữ village before sunset.